dotdc/grafana-dashboards-kubernetes/README.md

 kubectl apply -k . -n monitoring
 ```

+You will also need to enable and configure the Grafana `dashboards sidecar` like described in [Installation](#installation).

 *Note: you can change the namespace if needed.*

 ### Install as ConfigMaps with Terraform